 Price: $178.78 to $282.34

-If you’re want to stay in a peaceful and pleasant, then Lee & No Guesthouse is one of the best options.
+If you’re want to stay in a peaceful and pleasant, then LEE & NO Guesthouse & Hostel is one of the best options.
 They also have a comfortable atmosphere that accommodates solo travelers as well as families or groups.
 The staff is also very friendly and welcoming, and the homey breakfast that is served each morning is the perfect opportunity to meet other guests.
 The breakfast includes freshly baked bread, fruits, and light snacks.

 Also, there are small dorms and private rooms available, so you’ll have no trouble choosing a room according to your budget.

 The staff makes your stay at this hostel very pleasant as they’re friendly and outgoing.
 Also, most of them speak excellent English.
 They’ll let you know about the best places to go, the city’s culture, or just make small talk.
 So, you’ll quickly feel like you’re at home and have a family in Seoul.
 Read more..